Concussion in Sports

-Most youth recover relatively quickly from concussion injuries.
+Fortunately, most youth recover relatively quickly from concussion injuries.
 However, in some cases, recovery is more prolonged.
 In fact, evidence suggests that youth are both more susceptible to concussions and take longer to recover than older athletes.
 These factors, coupled with concerns over undeveloped young brains, highlight the importance of education and awareness of the recognition, evaluation, and treatment of concussions in youth sports.

 Concussion Risk by Sport

 All sports carry the risk of concussion.
 That being said, there are higher and lower risk sports.
-Approximately 20% of concussions happen in contact sports, which are higher risk.
+Specifically, approximately 20% of concussions happen in contact sports, which are higher risk.
 Important to note, about 80% occur in non-contact, or lower risk, sports.
 National data shows that the sports with the highest incidence of concussion are rugby, hockey, and football.
 Conversely, the lowest incidence of concussion are in volleyball, baseball, and cheerleading.
-Locally, data from our athletic trainers at Central Oregon high schools show the highest rate of concussions in football, girl’s soccer, and girl's basketball.
+Locally, data from our athletic trainers at Central Oregon high schools show the highest rate of concussions in football, girl’s soccer, and girl’s basketball.